VirtualFlow/VFU/README.md

 ### RF-score
 Please paste the executable from [https://github.com/oddt/rfscorevs_binary](https://github.com/oddt/rfscorevs_binary) in the executables directory.

+### qvina_gpu
+A qvina_gpu executable (of name 'qvina_gpu') should be placed in directory: /executables Instructions for compilation are provided in https://github.com/DeltaGroupNJUPT/QuickVina2-GPU

+### qvina_w_gpu
+A qvina_gpu executable (of name 'qvina_w_gpu') should be placed in directory: /executables Instructions for compilation are provided in https://github.com/DeltaGroupNJUPT/QVina-W-GPU

+### vina_gpu
+A qvina_gpu executable (of name 'vina_gpu') should be placed in directory: /executables Instructions for compilation are provided in https://github.com/DeltaGroupNJUPT/Vina-GPU

+### vina_gpu_2.0
+A qvina_gpu executable (of name 'vina_gpu_2.0') should be placed in directory: /executables Instructions for compilation are provided in https://github.com/DeltaGroupNJUPT/Vina-GPU-2.0

 ### ADFR
 An adfr executable (of name adfr) should be placed in directory: /executables directory.
 An executable needs to be compiled based on a user’s system using instructions described in [https://ccsb.scripps.edu/adfr/downloads/](https://ccsb.scripps.edu/adfr/downloads/).